Understanding the Difference Between 2.4 GHz and 5 GHz Wi-Fi

 If you want an internet connection that truly matches your needs, explore our plans and find a solution designed for your home, devices, and daily usage.

-FAQs on 2.4 GHz vs. 5 GHz
+FAQs on 2.4 GHz vs. 5 GHz Wi-Fi

-Is it better to have 2.4 GHz or 5 GHz?
+Is 2.4 GHz better than 5 GHz?

 Does 5 GHz Wi-Fi go through walls?